belgattitude/soluble-japha/doc/notes.md

 ### Support

 Please fill any issues on the [offical tracker](https://github.com/belgattitude/soluble-japha/issues).
-If you like to contribute, see our the <a href="https://github.com/belgattitude/soluble-japha/blob/master/CONTRIBUTING.md">contribution guidelines</a>
+If you like to contribute, see the <a href="https://github.com/belgattitude/soluble-japha/blob/master/CONTRIBUTING.md">contribution guidelines</a>

 ### Status